sovity/edc-ce/extensions/policy-referring-connector/README.md

 ## About this Extension

-This extension adds a policy function that allows validating the consuming EDC Connector's DAT Claim value `referringConnector`.
-This would allow you to limit access to your data offer to specific consumers.
+This extension adds a policy function that allows validating the consuming EDC Connector's DAT claim value `referringConnector`.
+This allows to limit data-offer access to specific consumers.

-Adds permission function with left side expression `REFERRING_CONNECTOR` with the only currently supported operator being `EQ`.
+Adds permission function with left side expression `REFERRING_CONNECTOR` with the currently supported `EQ` operator.

 ## Why does this extension exist?